Giants vs. Rays Player Props Betting Odds

 |0

-Bet on player props for Yandy Díaz or other Rays players with BetMGM.
+Bet on player props for Yandy Díaz, Randy Arozarena or other Rays players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.